 NACOGDOCHES, Texas - When the Stephen F. Austin men's basketball team takes the floor this season, Lumberjack fans might notice a few new faces in uniform -- nine, to be exact.
 The nine newcomers for 2007-08 tie two previous years for the most SFA rookies to start a season under eighth-year head coach Danny Kaspar.
 The class includes five prep recruits and four collegiate transfers.
-Following is the fourth in a series of question-and-answer sessions that will help SFA fans get to know the newest Lumberjacks.
-Today's featured 'Jack is sophomore transfer Eric Bell.
+Following is the eighth in a series of question-and-answer sessions that will help SFA fans get to know the newest Lumberjacks.
+Today's featured 'Jack is freshman Preston Davis.

-Bell will major in psychology at Stephen F. Austin.
+Davis will major in marketing at Stephen F. Austin.

-Below are Bell's responses to the Lumberjack newcomer survey:
+Below are Davis' responses to the Lumberjack newcomer survey:

 Q: What is your favorite professional sports team?

 A: Dallas Mavericks.